TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 (Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc.)

-The post Repair or Replace?
-How to Know if Your Roof Needs to Go appeared first on The Money Pit.
+The post How to Get Ready for Any Storm appeared first on The Money Pit.

 From Source Article: moneypit.com